 Spring Literacy and Math Workstations

-When it comes to workstations, spiral review of skills is the goal.
-Students should know the content out about in the room where they are working independently or in student pairs and groups.
+When it comes to workstations, the goal is a spiral review of skills.
+Students refine their math or literacy skills while working independently or in pairs and groups.
 In this post, we take a look at Spring literacy and math workstations.
 How do we maximize student engagement during the last quarter of the school year?

 SPRING LITERACY AND MATH WORKSTATIONS

 Typically, my workstations consist of a variety of skills at the same time.
-This is because research says students need repetition and opportunities to practice skills throughout the year.
+The research says students need repetition and opportunities to practice skills throughout the year.
 This daily practice in many formats of the same skills builds a foundation of understanding that grows and becomes more solid and accurate throughout the year.
 For this reason, many of my workstations for both math and literacy are organized by skill.
 I may pull from 5 skill bins when putting out my stations.
 It’s important to note, however, that seasonal topics and themes are BIG motivators for K-2 learners.
-For this reason, I also sprinkle in seasonal workstations as well.
+For this reason, I also sprinkle in seasonal workstations.

 SPRING MATH AND LITERACY CENTERS AVAILABLE K-2